 This small drum set has been considered by many as the king of mini kits for portability, small stages and even for younger players since its launch in 2013.
 It comprises a 16"x14" bass drum, 10"x7" rack tom and a 13"x13" floor tom, with a standard 14"x5" snare.
 The chromed shell hardware feels solid, with a weighty tom-holder, smooth hoops and a sturdy bass drum riser.

 The standout piece is the bass drum.
 It's unlikely to replace a larger kick in a conventional rock set-up, but given the shell construction and size, it’s capable of acting like a small cannon.
 The Breakbeats snare holds a lot of character too – a slight trashy, grittiness, and even at lower tunings it finds a good combination of crisp response and full-bodied overtones.
 Cranking it results in a distinctly vintage funk sound.

 The small tom diameters don't really lend them a 'power-tom' sound, but it’s possible to coax a fat, clean, sustained note from them at the mid-tension sweet-spot.
-Originally offered in the Azure Blue Sparkle finish pictured, Ludwig has since introduced Black, White and Red sparkle finishes, as well as the all-new for 2020 Sahara Swirl.
+Originally offered in the Azure Blue Sparkle finish pictured, Ludwig has since introduced Black, White and Red sparkle finishes, as well as the all-new Sahara Swirl.
 For the money, the Breakbeats is a hard kit to fault.

 Read the full Ludwig Breakbeats kit review

 The Yamaha Stage Custom has been a staple mid-priced kit for over almost three decades, and the brand has continued to evolve the setup to maintain its relevance.
 Yamaha’s track record of building birch shells speaks for itself.
 The Stage Custom’s 6-ply shells are 6.6mm thick, straight-sided and butt jointed with Yamaha's distinctive diagonal seams, while bearing edges are carefully cut at 45°.